 Nepal faces an acute leadership crisis.
 Frustrated with poverty, unemployment and governance issues, local communities nationwide are losing hope and becoming more dependent on external support.
 On the other hand, authorities in the public, private and social sectors have failed to collaborate in creating local and national capacity to address these flaring issues.
 Most unfortunately, the colossal innovation potential of youth, who comprise half the nation, remains largely untapped.
 In fact, 1500 of them leave Nepal each day for opportunities abroad, despite 5 of them dying each day due to harsh working conditions.

 Governance Program – Leveraging the grassroots REAP learning, this program supports young policy entrepreneurs to support the government to conduct economic policy research and promote evidence-based policy decisions.
-The program has supported 99 youth, termed as Daayitwa Public Service Fellows, competitively selected from 28 countries, to conduct 99 research projects for 28 ministries and public agencies as well as 24 parliamentarians.
+The program has supported 99 youth, termed as Daayitwa Public Service Fellows, competitively selected 141 Nepali youth from 30 countries to support 51 government organizations and 24 parliamentarians.
 Daayitwa Fellows gather evidence from beneficiaries in the field, consult with key stakeholders, and prepare evidence-based policy recommendations.
 Presently, we are scaling wide by collaborating with subnational governments in Province 2 and Province 5 by placing 20 locally selected fellows in 8 provincial ministries and 12 municipalities to provide implementation support on domestic youth employment policies and programs.

 Civic Engagement Program – Daayitwa supports young civic entrepreneurs to promote domestic youth employment through evidence-based policy advocacy.
 It enhances innovation and leadership capability of youth through action learning so that they realize and act upon their self-responsibilities for nation building through collective advocacy.
 It has supported 50 civic entrepreneurs to organize 6 policy campaigns at federal, provincial and local levels on promoting domestic youth employment.
 Presently, we are conducting a dignity of labor campaign at the federal level in collaboration with the Prime Minister Employment Program of the Ministry of Labor and Employment.